iaamp/awesome-ukraine-donations/README.md

     * recommends finance donations instead of material donations
     * source: theconversation.com are 'academics and journalists', based in Australia and other sides around the world

+## Open Questions (aka ToDos)
+* Is there an official statement of the Ukranian government on the type of financial help via donations they need?

 ## Official Ukrainian Organizations
 #### National Bank of Ukraine (NBU)
 * [NBU Account for Humanitarian Assistance to Ukrainians Affected by Russia's Aggression](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-rahunok-dlya-gumanitarnoyi-dopomogi-ukrayintsyam-postrajdalim-vid-rosiyskoyi-agresiyi)